 Hoof action from elk grazing and congregating near water and food resources may cause a temporary increase in soil compaction and erosion in the affected area.
 However, hoof action may also benefit soil quality by breaking down old residual vegetative material, thus returning nutrients to the soil and seed planting.
-Any impacts would be short-term, negligible, adverse, and beneficial.
+These impacts would also occur under the "no action" alternative.
+Severity in hoof action varies with the number and distribution of elk.